ibm-developer/icp-nodejs-sample/chart/ibm-nodejs-sample/README.md

 If you installed it with `helm install --name tester .` you'd remove the sample with `helm delete --purge tester`.
 You can find the deployment with `helm list --all` and searching for an entry with the chart name "ibm-nodejs-sample".

-## Testing the chart with Helm
+## Testing the Chart with Helm

+You can programatically run the test in the following ways.
-- Run `test-chart.sh` OR
+- `cd chart/ibm-nodejs-sample` then do `./test-chart.sh` OR
-- Run `helm test sample`: assuming you've deployed it with the release name `sample`.
+- `helm test sample`: assuming you've deployed it with the release name `sample`.

 ## Configuration